gitfaq(7) — Linux manual page

 merge two branches with a regular merge commit, this results

-they’re merged again, because there is now a new common
+merged again, because there is now a new common ancestor.
+Git

-ancestor.
-Git doesn’t have to consider changes that occurred
+doesn’t have to consider changes that occurred before the

-before the merge base, so you don’t have to re-resolve any
+merge base, so you don’t have to re-resolve any conflicts you

-created; instead, the changes from one side are applied as a
+instead, the changes from one side are applied as a regular

-regular commit to the other side.
-This means that the merge
+commit to the other side.
+This means that the merge base for

-base for these branches won’t have changed, and so when Git
+these branches won’t have changed, and so when Git goes to

-goes to perform its next merge, it considers all of the
+perform its next merge, it considers all of the changes that

-changes that it considered the last time plus the new
+it considered the last time plus the new changes.
+That means

-changes.
-That means any conflicts may need to be re-resolved.
+any conflicts may need to be re-resolved.
+Similarly, anything

-branches repeatedly, it’s best to always use a regular merge
+repeatedly, it’s best to always use a regular merge commit.

 If I make a change on two branches but revert it on one, why does